Copy protection: Technical challenges

 From a technical standpoint, it seems impossible to completely prevent users from making copies of the media they purchase, as long as a "writer" is available that can write to blank media.
 All types of media require a "player"—a CD player, DVD player, videotape player, computer or video game console—which must be able to read the media in order to display it to a human.
 Logically, a player could be built that reads the media and then writes an exact copy of what was read to the same type of media.

 At a minimum, digital copy protection of non-interactive works is subject to the analog hole: regardless of any digital restrictions, if music can be heard by the human ear, it can also be recorded (at the very least, with a microphone and tape recorder); if a film can be viewed by the human eye, it can also be recorded (at the very least, with a video camera and recorder).
 In practice, almost-perfect copies can typically be made by tapping into the analog output of a player (e.g. the speaker output or headphone jacks) and, once redigitized into an unprotected form, duplicated indefinitely.
 Copying text-based content in this way is more tedious, but the same principle applies: if it can be printed or displayed, it can also be scanned and OCRed.
 With basic software and some patience, these techniques can be applied by a typical computer-literate user.

 Since these basic technical facts exist, it follows that a determined individual will definitely succeed in copying any media, given enough time and resources.
 Media publishers understand this; copy protection is not intended to stop professional operations involved in the unauthorized mass duplication of media, but rather to stop "casual copying".

 Copying of information goods which are downloaded (rather than being mass-duplicated as with physical media) can be inexpensively customized for each download, and thus restricted more effectively, in a process known as "traitor tracing".
 They can be encrypted in a fashion which is unique for each user's computer, and the decryption system can be made tamper-resistant.

+Copyright protection in content platforms also cause increased market concentration and a loss in aggregate welfare.
+According to research on the European Directive on copyright in the Digital Single Market on platform competition, only users of large platforms will be allowed to upload content if the content is sufficiently valuable and network effects are strong.

 Methods

-For information on individual protection schemes and technologies, see List of copy protection schemes or relevant category page.